RougeLoop/Spy-Assistant/README.md

 python s.py
 ```
 # Conclusion
-You are free to edit the python
+You are free to edit the python code

 # Thanks to
 @x0 for the font